Fingel/f2i/README.md

 ## Installation

+Binaries for Linux-x86_64 can be downloaded from the [release page](https://github.com/Fingel/f2i/releases).

+## Building

 `cfitsio` and `openblas` are required to build f2i.
 Built and tested with Rust 1.84.

 `cargo build --release && cargo install`